Expanding to Europe

 Arctic – Boreal Vulnerability Experiment

 ABoVE is a 10 year, NASA sponsored research project focused on observing the changes that are happening in the northern latitudes of Earth.
-Scientific Aviation is contracted through the University of Colorado – Boulder and NOAA to conduct in situ air sampling across the state of Alaska and western Canada.
+Scientific Aviation is working with scientists at the University of Colorado – Boulder and NOAA to conduct in situ air sampling across the state of Alaska and western Canada.
 Scientific Aviation teams fly over 4,000 nm across the entire Arctic region collecting samples of methane and carbon dioxide emissions from melting permafrost and boreal forests.Visit NASA ABoVE site

 LVOS and FAST-LVOS